m-chaturvedi/undupes/README.md

 I have not tested on the `rpm` based distros.
-Since there are almost no library dependencies, you should able to build from source for the `rpm` based distros.
+Since there are almost no library dependencies which are a prerequisite, you should able to build from source for the `rpm` based distros.